 Camp Chef Flame Out fix

-First of all, you need to know why did my pellet grill catch on fire?
+First of all, you need to know why my pellet grill catches on fire.
 There are two main causes of fire in a camp chef, pellet firepot and drip tray accumulation of excess grease.

-As mentioned earlier how important it is to dry the pellet.
+As mentioned earlier, the importance of using dry the pellet.
 Moist pellet firepots and augers feed improperly, making your pellet grill more likely to catch fire.
 Also, another reason is you have to change the liner on the drip tray every 1-3 cooks.

 - Uses dry pellets